Accelerating your C/C++ application on AWS EC2 F2 (FPGA) Instances with Vitis#

 Sourcing the vitis_setup.sh script does the following:

-Downloads and sets the correct AWS Platforms:
+Downloads and sets up the correct Vitis platform for the F2 FPGA:

-Valid platforms for shell_stable:
+Valid platforms for the current stable shell version

 Sets up the Vitis example directories